AlexNewtown/3D-Graphics-Engine/README.md

 	* instant radiosity.
 + file->Export Scene, exports the scene data to a file.
 + file->Import Scene, imports the scene data from a file.
-+ delete entit.
++ delete entities.
 + delete lights.

 ### Controls:
 + wasd or right mouse button moves camera.
-+ shift moves down.
++ shift moves the camera down.
-+ space bar moves up.
++ space bar moves the camera up.
 + left mouse selects entities.
 + choose an entity from a list to edit.

 ## Dependencies

+Headers and library files must be included into your project:

-OpenGL, OpenCL, OpenCV
+GLEW, freeglut, OpenCL, OpenCV

+## Install

+Include and build source located at 'LevelEditor/classes/glgreg'.

+Two separate Builds may exist: an editor build and a viewer build.
+The Editor build includes editing function whereas the viewer build does not.
+The viewer build simply loads the scene file and allows the user to move the camera.

+For editor builds add preprocessor '_EDITOR' for viewer builds add '_VIEWER'.

 ## Algorithms

-A comprehensive global illumination survey can be found here: [Global illumination survey](https://gregjksmith.github.io/Global-Illumination/)
+A comprehensive global illumination survey can be found here: [Global illumination survey](https://gregjksmith.github.io/3D-Graphics-Engine/)

 ### Offline